Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-NUnit.md

 To execute the tests, you should use the NUnit console runner.
 To do this we need to do two things:

 - make sure the command line is in the directory where your SpiraConfig.json is
-- tell the NUnit console to run the relevat test suite (note that you can use all features of the CLI to handle parameters and filter tests and this will not impact the Spira add-in at all)
+- tell the NUnit console to run the relevant test suite (note that you can use all features of the CLI to handle parameters and filter tests and this will not impact the Spira add-in at all)

 !!! info "Example command line commands"
 	In this example: